 Tendonitis, particularly conditions like tennis elbow (lateral epicondylitis) and golfer's elbow (medial epicondylitis), can be a real challenge for fitness enthusiasts.
 However, with the right approach, you can still continue weight training without worsening the condition.
 In this article, we'll explore some effective strategies to prepare your tissues for exercise and prevent further aggravation of tendonitis while weight lifting.

 Warm Up Thoroughly:

-Before you dive into weight lifting, it's crucial to warm up your muscles and tendons.
+Before you jump into weight lifting for the day, it's important to warm up your muscles and tendons.
 Engage in a 5-10 minute cardiovascular activity to get your blood flowing and increase joint lubrication.
 Follow this with dynamic stretches that target the muscles around the affected elbow area.
 This warm-up routine helps prepare your tendons for the upcoming stress of weight training.

 Warm up Exercises to incoorperate: